puckbee/CVR/README.md

 		(a)     ./run_comparison.sh | grep 'Pre-processing'      // get the Pre-processing time.
 		(b)     ./run_comparison.sh | grep 'SpMV Execution'      // get the SpMV execution time.
 		(c)     ./run_comparison.sh | grep 'Throughput'          // get the Throughput(GFlops).

+We will elaborate how to use each format/solution, so that you can change the parameters to fullfill your own requirement.
+## CSR5
+		numactl --membind=1 ./spmv.csr5 [numThreads] [numIterations]

+		Sample: numactl --membind=1 ./spmv.csr5 204 1000
+## VHCC
+VHCC has many parameters.
+Since the width and height of blocks is pretty fixed to be (512,8192), we only provide the number of panels here.
+		numactl --membind=1 ./spmv.vhcc [numThreads] [numIterations] [numPanels]

+		Sample: numactl --membind=1 ./spmv.vhcc 272 1000 1
+## CSR-I
+		numactl --membind=1 ./spmv.csr [numThreads] [numIterations]

+		Sample: numactl --membind=1 ./spmv.csr 272 1000
+## ESB
+ESB has diffent schedule policies: static and dynamic.
+1 for static; 2 for dynamic; 3 for both two.
+		numactl --membind=1 ./spmv.esb [numThreads] [numIterations] [schedule_policy]

+		Sample: numactl --membind=1 ./spmv.esb 272 1000 3
+## MKL
+		numactl --membind=1 ./spmv.mkl [numThreads] [numIterations]

+		Sample: numactl --membind=1 ./spmv.mkl 272 1000

 # Cache Performance Profiling (Additional)